Debjyoti-G77/olist-marketplace-sql-powerbi-analysis/README.md

 GROUP BY 1
 ORDER BY total_orders DESC;

-Insights Used in Dashboard
+Findings

-São Paulo has the highest order volume by a wide margin
+São Paulo is the clear market leader in terms of orders

-Purchases are heavily concentrated in metropolitan areas
+Major metropolitan regions drive the majority of sales

-Review Score Distribution
+4.6 Review Score Distribution
 SELECT
     review_score,
     COUNT(*) AS total_reviews